autocrypt/autocrypt/doc/index.rst

 The following in-progress documents are written for software developers and privacy enthusiasts.

+:doc:`features`
+     discusses how the Autocrypt efforts is different from past e2e encryption efforts.

-:doc:`Autocrypt key discovery <mua-keydiscovery>`
+:doc:`Autocrypt key discovery <key-discovery>`
-     presents and discusses how mail programs negotiate encryption with each other.
+     discusses how mail programs negotiate encryption with each other.

-:doc:`Autocrypt key format <key-formats>`
-     discusses the precise header and key format.

-:doc:`Autocrypt levels <levels>`
-     discusses level0 and level1 support.

 :doc:`Autocrypt MUA internals <mua-internals>`
      discusses requirements, operations and the state MUAs need to